stefanoperenzoni/planday-task/README.md

 #### Better Testing

 Testing is never enough.
 Here I added some different types of tests.
 However, we could add more generic testing as well as more unit testing for the two marts' logic.
+Also, I'd add more constraints and enforce them on the models.